Selling to the Key Employees of Your Business

 • I promise to make every effort to see things from your point of view and ask for permission to ask (sometimes personal) questions that help me gain a better understanding.
 I promise to understand if you need some time to think through your answers.

-• I promise to understand that you’re going to ask me some uncomfortable questions, and I promise to answer them honestly.
+• I promise to understand that you’ll ask me some uncomfortable questions, and I’ll answer them honestly.
 I also promise to ask for some time to reflect and gather my thoughts when needed.

 • I promise to be a true professional regarding the outcome of this process.
-I acknowledge the outcome of this process is uncertain.
-I acknowledge the possibility that we may not be able to reach an agreement on this transaction, and to make every effort to not allow these discussions to color our working relationship if a transaction is not consummated.
+I acknowledge that the outcome of this process is uncertain.
+I acknowledge the possibility that we may not be able to reach an agreement on this transaction, and I will make every effort not to allow these discussions to color our working relationship if a transaction is not consummated.

 Do you have a question(s) not addressed here?